Efficient Cross-Domain Offline Reinforcement Learning with Dynamics- and Value-Aligned Data Filtering: Dynamics- and Value-Aligned Data Filtering

 where $A(s,a)$ is the advantage function, and $\rho_\mu(\cdot)$ is the state visiting distribution under $\mu$.

 \end{proposition}

-\begin{remark} The assumption $\left(\pi(a|s)-\mu(a|s)\right)A_\mu(s,a)\geq0$ indicates that, for any state-action pair $(s,a)$, if $A_\mu(s,a)\geq0$, i.e., the action $a$ shows superiority over average, the policy $\pi$ has a higher probability than $\mu$ to choose action $a$, and vice versa.
-Theoretically, this assumption guarantees that the learned policy $\pi$ enjoys a better performance than the behavior policy $\mu$ on the source domain (Proposition 4.1 in~\citep{liu2024adaptive}).
+\textbf{Remark.} The assumption $\left(\hat\pi(a|s)-\mu(a|s)\right)A_\mu(s,a)\geq0$ indicates that, for any state-action pair $(s,a)$, if $A_\mu(s,a)\geq0$, i.e., the action $a$ shows superiority over average, the policy $\hat\pi$ has a higher probability than $\mu$ to choose action $a$, and vice versa.
+Theoretically, this assumption guarantees that the learned policy $\hat\pi$ enjoys a better performance than the behavior policy $\mu$ on the source domain (Proposition 4.1 in~\citet{liu2024adaptive}).
 This is reasonable since the goal of offline RL is to outperform the behavior policy.
-Furthermore, we argue that this assumption could be easily met.
-If we use IQL~\citep{kostrikov2021offline} to optimize the policy $\pi$, since IQL utilizes exponential advantage weighted imitation learning, i.e.,
+Furthermore, this assumption can be easily met.
+If we use IQL~\citep{kostrikov2021offline} to optimize the policy $\hat\pi$, since IQL utilizes exponential advantage weighted imitation learning, it explicitly updates the policy to favor actions with higher advantage values:

 then if the learned policy $\pi$ is initialized as $\mu$, after one step of policy update, any $(s,a)$ with $A_\mu(s,a)>0$ will be given more weight for imitation, and vice versa.
 This naturally satisfies our assumption.
-Therefore, our assumption is quite reasonable and easy to meet. \end{remark}
+Therefore, our assumption is reasonable and easy to meet.

-The right-hand side in Equation~\ref{eq:1} consists of (1) the optimal advantage value on the source domain under the behavior policy's state-action distribution, and (2) a bounded term.
-Proposition~\ref{proposition:2} gives an important insight that, the value misalignment can be lower bounded by the advantage value under source domain offline data, estimated by the in-sample optimal advantage function on source domain.
-Given that $J_{\mathcal{M}_{\text{src}}}(\pi)-J_{\mathcal{M}_{\text{src}}}(\pi^\star_{\text{insrc}})\leq0$ typically holds, if we want to minimize the value misalignment, we need to maximize $\mathbb{E}_{s\sim\rho_\mu(\cdot),a\sim\mu(\cdot|s)}\left[A_{\pi^\star_\text{insrc}}(s,a)\right]$.
+The right-hand side in Equation~\ref{eq:1} consists of \textbf{(1)} the negative in-sample optimal advantage value on the source domain under the behavior policy's state-action distribution, and \textbf{(2)} a bounded term.
+Proposition~\ref{proposition:2} gives an important insight that the value misalignment can be upper bounded by the negative advantage value under source domain offline data, estimated by the in-sample optimal advantage function on the source domain.
+Given that $J_{\mathcal{M}_{\text{src}}}(\hat\pi)-J_{\mathcal{M}_{\text{src}}}(\pi^\star_{\text{insrc}})\leq0$ holds since $\hat\pi$ is trained on $\mathcal{D}_\mathrm{src}$ using an in-sample offline RL algorithm, if we want to minimize the value misalignment, we need to maximize $\mathbb{E}_{s\sim\rho_\mu(\cdot),a\sim\mu(\cdot|s)}\left[A_{\pi^\star_\text{insrc}}(s,a)\right]$.
 This motivates our use of the in-sample optimal advantage function as a quantitative measure for value misalignment, where higher advantage values correspond to lower degrees of value misalignment.